convergence-rfq/convergence-program-library/.autodoc/docs/markdown/rfq/js/generated/errors/index.d.md

 [View code on GitHub](https://github.com/convergence-rfq/convergence-program-library/rfq/js/generated/errors/index.d.ts)

 This file contains a collection of custom error classes that can be used throughout the Convergence Program Library project.
-Each error class extends the built-in Error class and includes a code property that can be used to identify the specific error type.
+Each error class extends the built-in Error class and includes a code property that can be used to identify the specific error that occurred.

-For example, the NotAProtocolAuthorityError class represents an error that occurs when a user attempts to perform an action that requires protocol authority, but the user is not authorized.
+For example, the NotAProtocolAuthorityError class can be used to indicate that a given account is not a protocol authority.
 This error has a code of 0.
-To use this error in the project, a developer can simply import the class and throw an instance of it when the error condition is met:
+Similarly, the InvalidValueForAFeeError class can be used to indicate that an invalid value was provided for a fee.
+This error has a code of 2.

+The errorFromCode and errorFromName functions can be used to retrieve an error instance based on its code or name, respectively.
+These functions return an instance of the corresponding error class or null if no matching error is found.

+Overall, this file provides a standardized way to handle errors throughout the Convergence Program Library project by defining a set of custom error classes with consistent properties and behavior.
+Developers can use these classes to throw and catch errors in a more structured and predictable way.

+Example usage:

 ```
-import { NotAProtocolAuthorityError } from 'convergence-program-library';

-function performAction() {
+try {
+  // some code that may throw an error
+} catch (error) {
+  if (error instanceof NotAProtocolAuthorityError) {
+    // handle NotAProtocolAuthorityError
-  if (!userHasProtocolAuthority()) {
+  } else if (error instanceof InvalidValueForAFeeError) {
-    throw new NotAProtocolAuthorityError();
+    // handle InvalidValueForAFeeError
+  } else {
+    // handle other errors
   }
-  // perform action
 }
 ```

-The errorFromCode and errorFromName functions can be used to retrieve an error instance based on its code or name, respectively.
-These functions return a MaybeErrorWithCode type, which can be an instance of one of the custom error classes or null/undefined if no matching error is found.

-Overall, this file provides a standardized way to handle and communicate errors throughout the Convergence Program Library project.
-By using custom error classes with unique codes, developers can easily identify and handle specific error conditions in their code.
 ## Questions:
  1. What is the purpose of this code file?
-- This code file defines a set of custom error classes for the Convergence Program Library.
+- This code file contains a set of classes and functions that define various custom error types for the Convergence Program Library.

 2. What is the significance of the `code` property in each error class?
-- Each error class has a `code` property that is a number.
-This code can be used to identify the specific error that occurred.
+- The `code` property is a number that uniquely identifies each error type.
+It is used by the `errorFromCode` and `errorFromName` functions to retrieve the corresponding error object.

-3. Are there any helper functions provided in this file?
-- Yes, there are two helper functions provided: `errorFromCode` and `errorFromName`.
-These functions can be used to retrieve an error instance based on its code or name, respectively.
+3. How can a developer use the `errorFromCode` and `errorFromName` functions?
+- The `errorFromCode` function takes a `code` parameter and returns the corresponding error object, or `null` if no matching error is found.
+The `errorFromName` function takes a `name` parameter and returns the corresponding error object, or `null` if no matching error is found.
+These functions can be used to handle errors in a more granular way than just catching generic `Error` objects.